-Harmonisation of the rules relating to company law and corporate governance, as well as to accounting and auditing, is a key element of this policy.
+Harmonisation of the rules relating to company law and corporate governance, as well as to and , is a key element of this policy.
 This harmonisation aims at reducing red tape by helping companies to operate throughout the EU on the basis of a single set of rules and a unified management and reporting system.
 This system, in its turn, aims to increase transparency and confidence in corporate governance, enhancing the protection of investors, employees and the public against corporate cheating, fraud and mismanagement.

 Likewise, EU law on public procurement aims to increase competition and transparency in a key sector of the European economy.
 Modernising and opening up procurement markets across borders mean more opportunities for businesses and better value and higher quality services for the taxpayer.